maggiemachuca/network-file-shares-perms/README.md

 <img width="511" height="95" alt="Screenshot 2025-09-25 at 6 14 10 PM" src="https://github.com/user-attachments/assets/beb39bd2-784c-412a-9ad7-301d627580c6" />

-## Step 2: Assigning Permissions to Shared Folders
+## Step 2: Apply Share/NTFS Permissions to Folders

 - Next we are going to assign the proper permissions to each folder we just created.
 - Let's assign permissions to **read-access**